 MYAS/Gopher State Baseball is a community-based program.
-Participating teams must be comprised of players who are from the community in which their parent or legal guardian resides or in which they attend school.
-The MYAS will recognize a team if they arederived from a bona fide association (consisting of multiple teams of perpetual nature) or a school program within their boundaries according to their bylaws.
+Participating teams must be comprised of players who are from the community in which their parent or legal guardian resides or for the school they attend.
+The MYAS will recognize a team if they are derived from a recognized bona fide association (consisting of multiple teams of perpetual nature) or a school program within their boundaries according to their bylaws.
 Generally, association boundaries are based on a city’s limits or a high school district attendance area.
-The MYAS will not knowingly allow renegade and/or all-star teams to participate in the league.
+The MYAS will not knowingly allow renegade and/or Club/Academy-All Star teams to participate in the league.
 These guidelines are established to maintain a community-based orientation.

 If an individual within your association is requesting to participate with a different association, an “Official Player Waiver” MUST be completed and submitted to the MYAS office for approval prior to participation.
 The waiver process is only valid if the current association is willing to waive the individual out of their association and the receiving association is willing to waive them into their association.
 If an individual is not waiving into their neighboring association, a waiver must be completed by every association that is geographically in between the two associations.
 Each individual requesting to be waived out of their home association must complete a waiver.

 The MYAS/Gopher State Baseball Board of Advisors reserves the right to rule on all waiver situations.